Welcome back to the Rush Limbaugh program and good news actually out of New Orleans today.

 Guess what?

-And in one person one vote, Sunnis lose.
+And in one person, one vote, Sunnis lose.

 They're unhappy.

-Uh to uh somehow, in a face-saving way, allow the Sunnis to accept the results of the election, because the Sunnis have been used to power.
+So this group has arrived to soothe their unhappiness, to somehow, in a face-saving way, allow the Sunnis to accept the results of the election, because the Sunnis have been used to power.

 They have been the party of power.